JerryA01/TicTacToeGame/README.md

 - If running the server and clients on the same local machine or LAN, internet is not required.
 - If running on different networks, you'll need:
    - internet access
-   - The server's rouuter to support port forwading
+   - The server's router to support port forwading
    - Firewall rules to allow traffic on port 12345
    - The client to know the server's public IP address